deepinsight/mxnet-operator/README.md

 ### Mounting NVIDIA libraries from the host.

-The TfJob controller can be configured with a list of volumes that should be mounted from the host into the container to make GPUs work.
+The MxJob controller can be configured with a list of volumes that should be mounted from the host into the container to make GPUs work.
 Here's an example:

 ```